 - A High-rise Candlestick Center Frame High-rise mixed-use buildings with mandatory retail or other commercial uses with a minimum height of 20 ft at ground level, with residential or commercial uses above.
-Maximum building height per Figure 4.3. - B High-rise Mixed-Use Residential District High-rise residential buildings, or high-rise mixed-use buildings with limited ground floor retail.
-Maximum building height per Figure 4.3. - C Signature Building A signature building at Candlestick Center on the corner of Harney Way and Ingerson Avenue.
+Maximum building height per Figure 4.3-or-Figure 8.1. - B High-rise Mixed-Use Residential District High-rise residential buildings, or high-rise mixed-use buildings with limited ground floor retail.
+Maximum building height per Figure 4.3-or Figure 8.1. - C Signature Landmark Building A signature landmark building at Candlestick Center on the corner of Harney Way and Ingerson Avenue.
 Mandatory retail, commercial or other uses ancillary to the activities within the building with a minimum height of 20 ft shall be provided at ground floor level.
 Maximum building height is 120 ft. - D Mid-rise Candlestick Center Frame Mid-rise mixed-use buildings along both sides of Harney Way and Ingerson Avenue at Candlestick Center.
-Mandatory Active Uses with a minimum height of 20 ft shall be provided at ground level, with residential or other uses above.
+Mandatory Active Uses retail or other commercial uses with a minimum height of 20 ft shall be provided at ground level, with a maximum of five stories of residential or other uses above.
 Along Arelious Walker Drive, a landscaped street frontage and a ground floor height of less than 20 ft are allowed.
-Maximum building height per Figure 4.3. - E Mid-rise Mixed-Use Residential District Mid-rise residential buildings, or mixed-use buildings with limited ground floor retail along the western side of Harney Way between Ingerson Avenue and Egbert Avenue.
-Maximum building height per Figure 4.3. - F Low-rise Mixed-Use Residential District Low-rise residential buildings, or mixed-use buildings with limited ground floor retail.
-Maximum building height per Figure 4.3. - G Low-rise CPSRA Edge Low-rise residential buildings, or mixeduse buildings with limited ground floor retail abutting the eastern boundary of the Candlestick Point State Recreation Area (CSPRA).
-Maximum building height per Figure 4.3. - H Mid-block Break Pedestrian Mews or Vehicular Laneway Low-rise or mid-rise residential or mixed use buildings facing a mid-block break that is a pedestrian mews or vehicular laneway.
+Maximum building height per Figure 4.3 or Figure 8.1. - E Mid-rise Mixed-Use Residential District Mid-rise residential buildings, or mixed-use buildings with limited ground floor retail along the western side of Harney Way between Ingerson Avenue and Egbert Avenue.
+Maximum building height per Figure 4.3 or Figure 8.1. - F Low-rise Mixed-Use Residential District Low-rise residential buildings, or mixed-use buildings with limited ground floor retail.
+Maximum building height per Figure 4.3-or Figure 8.1. - G Low-rise CPSRA Edge Low-rise residential buildings, or mixeduse buildings with limited ground floor retail abutting the eastern boundary of the Candlestick Point State Recreation Area (CSPRA).
+Maximum building height per Figure 4.3 or Figure 8.1. - H Mid-block Break Commercial Commercial or mixed usebuildings facing a mid-block break.
+Maximum heights per Figure 4.3or Figure 8.1. - H Mid-block Break Pedestrian Mews or Vehicular Laneway - Low-rise or mid-rise residential or mixed use buildings facing a mid-block break that is a pedestrian mews or vehicular laneway.
 Maximum height at building face shall not exceed 35 ft, after which a stepback is required at a ratio of 1 horizontal to 1.2 vertical to a maximum of 85 ft and thereafter permitted to the full allowable height for the zone.
-Maximum building height per Figure 4.3.
+Maximum building height per Figure 4.3-or Figure 8.1. - J Commercial Parking Structure Structured parking with retailallowed in base, residential or other uses above (which, if developed, must conform to standards for building type A and/or B).
+Maximumbuilding height per Figure 4.3 or Figure 8.1.